 Several studies have found that high doses of biotin, up to 10,000 times the daily adequate intake, can reduce symptoms in people with progressive MS. In addition, people who took these high doses of biotin did not develop any significant adverse reactions.

-One study found that people with MS who had taken high doses of biotin, reported reduced pain and improved energy levels.
+One study found that people with MS who had taken high doses of biotin reported reduced pain and improved energy levels.

 Other health benefits and precautions of biotin

-However, biotin can interact with other elements, and this may skew the results of important medical tests.
+However, biotin can interact with other elements, and this may have skewed the results of important medical tests.

 For example, biotin has been known to interfere with thyroid testing, suggesting that some people had Graves' disease, a serious thyroid condition, when they did not.